Dubai International Financial Centre, Dubai, United Arab Emirates

 The scale of the development is impressive, with over two million square metres of accommodation.
 It is anticipated that the resident population will be approximately 20,000 people.

-One of the most critical stages in the design process is breaking down the master plan into individual districts.
-This reflects the desire to make the DIFC a varied and vibrant area of the city.
+One of the most critical stages in the design process was breaking down the master plan into individual districts.
+This reflected the desire to make the DIFC a varied and vibrant area of the city.

-The master plan avoids a prescriptive zoning system and instead opts for mixing uses and varying architectural styles on a district-by-district basis.
-This gives it greater variety and texture.
-The framework of districts establishes a series of linked spaces and environments, which, taken together, provide a legible plan that can be easily understood by occupiers and visitors alike.
+The master plan avoided a prescriptive zoning system and instead opted for mixing uses and varying architectural styles on a district-by-district basis.
+This gave it greater variety and texture.
+The framework of districts established a series of linked spaces and environments, which, taken together, provided a legible plan that could be easily understood by occupiers and visitors alike.

 A further departure from traditional urban planning is the master plan's approach to parking.
 The cultural importance of the private vehicle in Dubai cannot be underestimated, and the development capacity of the DIFC is linked directly to the amount of parking space required.

-The master plan employs a co-ordinated, district-wide strategy, creating a series of linked podiums across the site with parking below.
-As such, it is estimated that the DIFC will require four to six level podiums, partly above and below grade, to provide the requisite two million square metres of parking space.
+The master plan employed a co-ordinated, district-wide strategy, creating a series of linked podiums across the site with parking below.
+As such, it was estimated that the DIFC would require four to six level podiums, partly above and below grade, to provide the requisite two million square metres of parking space.

-Separation of the vertical functions achieves a number of key objectives.
-The segregation of circulation allows for a retail mall spanning the entire development to be built on the level immediately below the podium.
-This means that all the buildings and parking areas can be linked together in a single climatically controlled environment.
+Separation of the vertical functions achieved a number of key objectives.
+The segregation of circulation allowed for a retail mall spanning the entire development to be built on the level immediately below the podium.
+This meant that all the buildings and parking areas could be linked together in a single climatically controlled environment.

-This eliminates modal conflicts and ensures that people can get around the site quickly and in comfort.
-This will provide a major boulevard at podium level, which will be more pleasant during Dubai's mild winters.
+This eliminated modal conflicts and ensured that people could get around the site quickly and in comfort.
+This provided a major boulevard at podium level, which is more pleasant during Dubai’s mild winters.

-The segregation also means that public transport can access the development from a safe, subterranean environment, leaving the podium level free for landscaped areas and limited emergency vehicle access.
+The segregation also meant that public transport could access the development from a safe, subterranean environment, leaving the podium level free for landscaped areas and limited emergency vehicle access.

-The axis performs a ceremonial as well as a formal function.
+The axis performed a ceremonial as well as a formal function.
 An interconnecting series of squares and plazas lead off this main axis, acting as foci for the various districts.
-In contrast, lakes and gardens inspired by Feng Shui principles create rich, informal green landscapes in other areas.
+In contrast, lakes and gardens inspired by Feng Shui principles created rich, informal green landscapes in other areas.

 The landscapes also provide shelter and shade at podium level, funnel the prevailing cooling winds and shelter from hotter breezes, and use the various water features as 'heat sinks' to ensure a more sustainable development.

 For the site to function properly, both now and in the future, a multimodal transportation plan will be required to offset the current reliance on private cars.
-Another innovative feature of the master plan is that it recognises this fact and explores potential links with the proposed Light Rail Transit (LRT) system, which is expected to run close to the site along Sheikh Zayed Road.
+Another innovative feature of the master plan was that it recognised this fact and explored potential links with the proposed Light Rail Transit (LRT) system, which is expected to run close to the site along Sheikh Zayed Road.

-Historically, Dubai has been happy to cater to the increasing number of cars, but the city now recognises that this approach is unsustainable and is channelling significant resources into developing a system of public transport.
+Historically, Dubai has been happy to cater to the increasing number of cars, but the city now recognises that this approach is unsustainable and has channelled significant resources into developing a system of public transport.

 At the start of the master planning process, the importance of the LRT system as a transport link was undervalued, but now the LRT has an important role to play in facilitating access to the site.

-The master plan also envisages a climatically controlled 'people-mover' system, circulating at podium level, connecting all the major public spaces and the retail malls.
-The guiding principle behind these transport innovations is to promote the connectivity and convenience outlined in the original vision while at the same time providing the same choice and flexibility enjoyed by other financial centres around the world.
+The master plan also envisaged a climatically controlled ‘people-mover’ system, circulating at podium level, connecting all the major public spaces and the retail malls.
+The guiding principle behind these transport innovations was to promote the connectivity and convenience outlined in the original vision while at the same time providing the same choice and flexibility enjoyed by other financial centres around the world.

-The master plan is laid out as a series of districts with their own distinctive characteristics, so that a complex mix of uses can be distributed evenly around the site.
+The master plan was laid out as a series of districts with their own distinctive characteristics, so that a complex mix of uses could be distributed evenly around the site.
 Gensler promoted this approach as producing a more cosmopolitan and complex cityscape.

 The first district, running from north to south, is called the Gate district and has as its centrepiece the new Gate Building (also designed by Gensler and completed in 2004), a formal arch framing the view of the World Trade Centre.

-The building is surrounded by eight-storey commercial accommodation in what will ultimately be the financial heart of Dubai.
-The Gate district will link directly with the Emirates Towers, and is the start of the below-podium retail mall.
+The building is surrounded by eight-storey commercial accommodation in what is the financial heart of Dubai.
+The Gate district links directly with the Emirates Towers, and is the start of the below-podium retail mall.

 Extending south along the main boulevard is the Gate Boulevard district, with a planned sequence of office, residential and retail areas.
 This sequence is replicated as the main boulevard continues south.

-However, this part of the plan focuses on the retail mall and the first part of the ceremonial spine, with its lively mix of arcades, shops and cafés.
-The emphasis here is on establishing the importance of the retail spine beneath the podium, which effectively begins in this district.
-The buildings at the start of the boulevard will be approximately ten storeys.
+However, this part of the plan focused on the retail mall and the first part of the ceremonial spine, with its lively mix of arcades, shops and cafés.
+The emphasis here was on establishing the importance of the retail spine beneath the podium, which effectively began in this district.
+The buildings at the start of the boulevard are approximately ten storeys.

 Further south, the boulevard enters the Circus district.
 This part of the plan offers a mixture of residential and office space, but also has specialist uses such as hotels, department stores, museums and theatres.